123Vasu/MLSA-SPRINT-EDUCATION-02/README.md

 # <u> `Hello, I am Sprint!` :wave:</u>

-**A machine learning model created by four tech-savvy Microsoft Learn Student Ambassadors Read through these lines to know more about me :smiley:**
+**A machine learning model created by four tech-savvy Microsoft Learn Student Ambassadors.
+Read through these lines to know more about me :smiley:**
 <br>